 Doom 3 was known for its groundbreaking technology at the time.
 Using the award winning " id Tech 4" graphics engine, the game showcased realistic-looking graphics and it was one of the first games to support true surround sound.

 The story of Doom 3 is basically a remake or re-imagining of the original Doom.
 It is told from a first person perspective and takes place on Mars in the year 2145.
 A military-industrial corporation has set up a scientific research facility to develop fields such as teleportation, biological research and advanced weapons design.
 The Marine Corps also stations troops on Mars for security and the fact that the UAC ( Union Aerospace Corp) does a lot of unique military testing, including weapons (i.e. the BFG9000).
 However, the primary work at the facility is experimenting with teleportation.
 Unfortunately, these experiments end up opening a gateway to Hell, resulting in a catastrophic invasion by demons.
 The player, a lone space marine, must fight through the base and find a way to stop the demons from attacking Earth.
 The player eventually fights his way into Hell itself, and once there obtains an artifact called the Soul Cube.
 This device is taken from a guardian.
 The player then teleports back to Mars to learn more of the origins of this hellish invasion.
-The Soul Cube is then used to kill the mastermind behind the invasion. the Cyberdemon.
+The Soul Cube is then used to kill Hell's mightiest warrior, the Cyberdemon, and seal off the Hellgate the demons were planning to use to invade our reality.
+Humanity is saved, and the player character is rescued by Space Marine reinforcements, but the mastermind behind the invasion, Dr. Malcolm Betruger, escapes into Hell, where he transforms into a particularly unpleasant demon known as the Maledict.

 Doom 3, like its predecessors, is a first-person shooter featuring a variety of enemies and weapons.
 The sole objective of each level is simply to survive while also collecting key codes or to trigger events that open locked doors in the player's path.
 The player is given a collection of 10 weapons over the course of the game, ranging from conventional shotguns and pistols to experimental and high-power ordinance.
 Many enemies from the previous Doom games return for Doom 3 with new designs while still providing a mix of both ranged and melee attacks to be dealt with by the player.